bmuschko/gradle-cargo-plugin/README.md

 If you decide to use the [ZIP installer](http://cargo.codehaus.org/Installer) Cargo will automatically download your container.
 You can define its properties in the closure `installer`.
 The installer only applies to "local" Cargo tasks.

-* `installUrl`: The URL to download the container distribtion from.
+* `installUrl`: The URL to download the container distribution from.
 * `downloadDir`: Target directory to download the container distribution to.
 * `extractDir`: Directory to extract the downloaded container distribution to.